autocore-ai/AutowareAuto/src/localization/ndt/design/autoware_ai-implementation-review.md

 1. [Compute the gradients and Hessian analytically](https://gitlab.com/autowarefoundation/autoware.ai/core_perception/blob/master/ndt_cpu/src/NormalDistributionsTransform.cpp#L140).
 See page 63 on the [paper](http://www.diva-portal.org/smash/get/diva2:276162/FULLTEXT02.pdf) for exact mathematical details.
    1. [Compute coefficients for computing the Jacobian and Hessian matrices](https://gitlab.com/autowarefoundation/autoware.ai/core_perception/blob/master/ndt_cpu/src/NormalDistributionsTransform.cpp#L305-426).
 (Eq.
 6.19)
    1. For each point in the translated point cloud:
-     1. Search for a list of neighbours for a fixed radius in the voxel grid:
+     1. Search for a list of neighbors for a fixed radius in the voxel grid:
      1. For each neighbouring voxel
         1. [Compute the first and second order derivatives using the pre-calculated coefficients](https://gitlab.com/autowarefoundation/autoware.ai/core_perception/blob/master/ndt_cpu/src/NormalDistributionsTransform.cpp#L235-266)
            * [Using the point derivatives and pre-computed gauss paramters, update the elements of the Hessian matrix.](https://gitlab.com/autowarefoundation/autoware.ai/core_perception/blob/master/ndt_cpu/src/NormalDistributionsTransform.cpp#L269-300)